Ulyana Nesheva: Painting

 Nesheva began her artist career in the early 20s, exploring a variety of painting techniques and creating graphic arts primarily for local publications.
 Eventually, she developed a style that combined absolute isolation, "conservation" of meanings, crazy play of color pallette, photographic accuracy, which still does not cross the line of photorealism and the ability to let the viewer in.
 Her breakthrough as an artist, Nesheva did in June 2010, when she won the first place in Kyiv Art Week; the same year she displayed her work at Berlin Art Week.

 In the subsequent years since her debut, Nesheva has taken an increasingly experimental approach in her stylistic shifts.
 Within the six years period, from 2010 to 2016, Nesheva had six personal exhibitions and created over 50 paintings.
 Her approach to artwork is consistently rich, nuanced and thought-provoking.
 To this day, Nesheva's artwork can be found at Institute of Contemporary Art, Miami and mostly in the private collections.

 In March 2015, Nesheva created illustrations for the book of poetry "Island Being" by Artash Adriasov.

-Despite of being a versatile artist, Nesheva recalls painting as her favorite form of art: "The painting is like a mirror.
+Despite being a versatile artist, Nesheva recalls painting as her favorite form of art: "The painting is like a mirror.
 You will never see in the reflection of what you do not have inside.
 Tattoos die with people, but paintings will live forever."